gaois/documental/docs/software/localizer/index.en.md

 ### Configure the localisation cookies

 Optionally, you can further configure the localisation cookies settings, allowing you to specify both the cookie expiration date and whether the cookie is essential for the application to function.
-The default values are `1 year` and `false` respectively.
+The default values are `1 year` and `false`, respectively.
 The `IsEssential` property should be configured with respect to your privacy and data protection policies.
-If true then consent policy checks may be bypassed.
+If true, then consent policy checks may be bypassed.

 ```csharp
 services.AddLocalizer(options =>